delta-hq/openblocklabs-starknet-data/README.md

 ## What to Do
 1. Create or edit the file associated with your DEX in the `src` folder.
 Ex: `00_haiko.py`
-2. The output of that file should be a json (saved in the `test` folder) with the data necessary to calculate market depth or the market depth itself.
+2. The output of that file should be a json (saved in the `test` folder) with the user-level position data.
 3. Add a `test_{your_dex}.py` file in the `test` folder.
 This is the file Your result will be tested against.
 4. Add your test to the `99_tests.py` file in the `src` folder.
 5. When ready, run `python run.py` which will run all the files in `src` including the tests file.

 ## The Request
-We are requesting that participating DEXs provide a consistent solution for getting market depth data for pools.
+We are requesting that participating DEXs provide a consistent solution for getting market depth data down to the pool and user level.
+With user-level liquidity data, Openblock Labs will be able to calculate each user's airdrop amount for each grant period, with no additional input needed from the protocol teams.
+This will ultimately reduce the total effort and coordination required to administer the grant program.

-Ideally, this would be an on-chain contract function (preferred) like the [Haiko example](#example-haiko) below or API that takes the inputs of `token0`, `token1`, `block number` or the `latest` block, and the `depth_percent` (i.e. .5%, 2%, 10%, etc) and would return the market depth for the desired pool.
-Instead of `token0` and `token1`, a `market_id` would work as well.
+Ideally, this would be an on-chain contract function (preferred).
+The [Haiko example](#example-haiko) below shows pool-level data sufficient to determine the grant to each pool.
+We would like the data in this format, but broken out by user address so that it can be used to determine the user-level grant amount.

 Our goal is an on-chain contract that implements an interface that everyone will create and open source.

 ## How this will be used
-This new API or function will be used to get block-by-block market depths for all pairs within each pool, helping reduce diffrences of how this is calculated and reduce the number of necessary RPC calls used in roundabout methods.
+This new API or function will be used to take periodic snapshots of all user positions within each pool, in addition to the current price.
+This will be used to calculate the average liquidity contributed by each user, weighted by its distance from the current market price.
+This metric will be used to determine the user's share of incentives.

 This repo is designed to give you a way to PR a version of the `haiko.py` file for your DEX and write a test that gives a similar result.